prebid/Prebid.js/addme.md

 #### Share your company

-If you are a publisher that'd like to be contacted by bidders, or if you're a "bidder" and want to share more about yourself, use the below form.
+If you are a publisher that'd like to be contacted by bidders, or if you're a bidder and want to share more about yourself, use the below form.
 Note that the information you entered here will be shared in this page after your approval.

 <form class="form row" id="form-company">